Blog

 Total Hip Replacement: A More Comprehensive Solution

 Total hip replacement (THR) involves replacing both the ball and the socket of the hip joint with artificial components.
 It is often the preferred option for patients who have pre-existing joint issues like arthritis or for younger, more active individuals who require a durable solution.
 Deciding between hemiarthroplasty and THR depends on several factors including age, activity level, bone strength, and overall health.
 For frailer patients, hemiarthroplasty might be the safer and quicker option, while THR could benefit those needing better joint function over the long term.
 Large clinical trials have shown that “the incidence of secondary procedures did not differ significantly between patients undergoing total hip arthroplasty or hemiarthroplasty.”
 Furthermore, the same studies noted that “total hip arthroplasty provided a clinically unimportant improvement over hemiarthroplasty in function and quality of life over 24 months” (Bhandari et al., 2019).
 This underlines the importance of tailoring the decision to each individual rather than favouring one approach across the board.
-Orthopaedic guidelines and expert opinion, like that of Professor Paul Lee, stress that personalised treatment choices yield the best outcomes.
+Expert opinion, like that of Professor Paul Lee, stress that personalised treatment choices yield the best outcomes.

 Free non-medical discussion